inakizamores/MenuFacil/README.md

 ## Test Users

 This project includes a GitHub workflow to easily create test users in your Supabase database.
-The workflow will generate a markdown file with the test user credentials.
+The workflow will create test users and display their credentials in the workflow logs.

 ### Creating Test Users